May 9, 2026

 32-33 pounds of gold, green, and bad decisions made right.

 Trip: Saturday, May 9, 2026.
 Boat: Miss Penny.
-Crew: Captains Kit Carson & Chad, Alan, Lisa, Mary Pat, Emily.
+Crew: Captains Kit Carson and Chad, plus Alan, Lisa, Mary Pat, and Emily.
 Waters: Offshore Islamorada to 1,200 feet.